Comrade-Riley/RSGL-Riley-s-Simple-GUI-Library-/README.md

 # RSGL-Riley-s-Simple-GUI-Library-
-A simple GUI library currently only for Linux
+A simple GUI library currently only for Linux and Wii homebrew

-(This library currently only supports linux)

 discord server: https://discord.gg/Azafz3n8